 Lech and Zurs nearby offer their own traditional charm; with good links to St.Anton they offer a family friendly atmosphere alongside an array of upmarket luxury ski chalets and hotels.

-Best Places to Eat and Drink
+Best Places to Eat and Drink in Austria

 The Austrians take their food and drink very seriously.
 Often traditional in style Austrian cuisine lends itself to hearty meals to warm you up after a day on the slopes, such as the local dish of Goulash.
 Offering great value, the service and hospitality in Austria is some of the best in the Alps.
 Stay in one of Firefly Collection’s luxury ski chalets with private chef and be greeted with delicious gourmet meals each evening, making the most of seasonal ingredients.